 The Sal heartwood borer, Hoplocerambyx spinicornis (Coleoptera: Cerambycidae), is regarded as one of the most destructive and difficult-to-manage insect pests affecting Shorea robusta forests in tropical regions.
 With an annual life cycle and the capacity to cause extensive internal damage to heartwood, this borer poses a significant threat to the structural integrity and commercial value of mature Sal trees.
 Given its cryptic feeding behavior and late-visible symptoms, early intervention is challenging.
 Consequently, conventional chemical control methods have limited efficacy, and management strategies have predominantly centered around silvicultural and behavioral approaches.
 One of the most notable techniques involves the use of naturally infested logs for baiting adult beetles, leveraging kairomonal cues to attract and contain emerging populations (Kulkarni et al., 2004).
 Effective management of H. spinicornis also necessitates a multi-tiered, integrated approach that includes regular monitoring and surveillance, systematic assessment of infestation levels, and the maintenance of forest hygiene.
 Removing dead and dying trees—often preferred breeding sites—helps to disrupt the pest’s life cycle.
 Additional measures include the strategic baiting of beetles emerging from infested stands and the timely disposal of infested material.
 Furthermore, frontline forest personnel play a crucial role in implementing control measures, making capacity building through training and on-site demonstrations an essential component of the IPM framework.
 Periodic reassessment of infestation status and adaptive refinement of intervention strategies are critical to ensure long-term success (Kulkarni et al., 2018; Kulkarni & Chander, 2022).
 These efforts highlight the importance of combining ecological knowledge with ground-level forest operations for the effective suppression of one of the region’s most challenging forest insect pests.

-Teak (Tectona grandis), renowned as one of the most valuable timber species both in India and internationally, is subject to significant defoliation caused by two primary oligophagous insect pests: the teak defoliator (Hyblaea puera) and the teak skeletonizer (Eutectona machaeralis).
+Teak (Tectona grandis), renowned as one of the most valuable timber species, is subject to significant defoliation caused by two primary oligophagous insect pests: the teak defoliator (Hyblaea puera) and the teak skeletonizer (Eutectona machaeralis).
 These pests exhibit overlapping or successive outbreaks that severely impact the foliage, albeit in different ways.
 While H. puera consumes the entire leaf tissue leaving only the midrib intact, E. machaeralis selectively feeds on the mesophyll, giving the leaves a characteristic ‘skeletonized’ appearance.
 Although these pests rarely cause direct mortality in teak nurseries or plantations, their cumulative damage significantly reduces tree growth; studies have documented up to a 65% reduction in incremental growth over five years in plantations and about a 55% growth reduction within a single year in forest nurseries (Nair et al., 1998).
 Efforts to manage these defoliators have encompassed a range of strategies, from silvicultural and genetic approaches to chemical and biological controls.
 One promising avenue has been the identification and propagation of teak clones exhibiting natural resistance to these pests, which offers a sustainable and long-term solution (Roychoudhury, 2001).
-Concurrently, classical biological control measures have been explored, particularly through the isolation and field application of Nuclear Polyhedrosis Virus (NPV), a naturally occurring pathogen with potential for targeted pest suppression (Nair et al., 1998).
+Concurrently, classical biological control measures have been explored, particularly through the isolation and field application of Hyblaea puera Nuclear Polyhedrosis Virus (HpNPV), a naturally occurring pathogen with potential for targeted pest suppression (Nair et al., 1998) as a well-studied biocontrol mechanism by Kerala Forest Research Institute (KFRI).
 These integrated approaches highlight the need for continued research and adaptive management to mitigate defoliator impacts while maintaining the health and productivity of teak plantations and nurseries.